Cheese making Workshops...

 We have cheese making supplies and kits available for purchase because you'll probably want to go home and make more cheese!

 2018 Course Dates...

-OR if you have a group of 6-8 people who are keen to make cheese, let me know and we can set up a special workshop for your group on a day that suits you..
+If these dates don'tsuit you and you have a group of 4-6 people who are keen to make cheese, let me know and we can set up a special workshop for your group on a day that works for you.

 Halloumi is a delicious fresh cheese that you can easily make in your own kitchen.
 It's ready to eat the same day you make it so it's a great cheese for a first time cheese maker.
 We also make ricotta as part of the halloumi workshop.